NCAA Eligibility Shake-Up: JUCO No Longer Counts Toward Eligibility

 The trend you will see

-• more 2 and 3-star prospects committing to Division ll, NAIA, or JUCO
+More 2 and 3-star prospects committing to Division II, NAIA, or JUCO

-• average years in college for athletes be between 5-7 years
+The average years in college for athletes increase between 5-7 years

 Athletes: Be Realistic